RobertoBorges/aca-dotnet-workshop/docs/aca/06-aca-iac-bicep/iac-bicep.md

     To use this file, you need to edit this generated file and provide values for the parameters.
 You can use the same values shown above in sample file.

-    You only need to replace parameter values between the angle brackets `<>` with values related to your container registry and SendGrid.
-Values for container registry and container images can be derived by following one of the three options in next step.
+    You only need to replace parameter values between the angle brackets `<>` with values related to your Azure Resources.

 Next, we will prepare container images for the three container apps and update the values in `main.parameters.json` file.
 You can do so by any of the three options below: